 A little bit about me ...

-When I'm not playing with words, you'll find me swimming in the fjords, hiking in the marka with my dog, learning Norwegian and Italian, restoring an old farmhouse in the French Pyrenees, guerilla gardening around Oslo, or curled up under a Rørøs blanket with my nose in a book.
+When I’m not playing with words or working in the studio, you’ll find me swimming in the fjords, hiking in the marka with my dog, learning Norwegian and Italian, restoring an old farmhouse in the French Pyrenees, guerilla gardening around Oslo, or curled up under a Røros blanket with my nose in a book.

 Check out my profile in FAWCO's Inspiring Women magazine, for their summer 2024 issue "Women Working With Words."